reimark/writing/blog/get-a-fido-key-right-now-and-log-into-stuff-with-it.md

 sudo service udev restart
 ```

-Then unplug and re-plug in the FIDO, and it should work.
+Then unplug and re-plug in the U2F key, and it should work.

 If things don't work, well, try rebooting.
 If that still doesn't work, leave a comment, [email me](mailto:eric@konklone.com), or [edit my blog post](https://github.com/konklone/writing/blob/writing/blog/get-a-fido-key-right-now-and-log-into-stuff-with-it.md) to fix it.